Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - insurance and welfare.

-A draft collective contract must be submitted to the employee representatives congress or all staff for discussion and adoption.
-A collective contract must be concluded between the labour union representing employees and their employer.
-Where an employer has not established a labour union, the higher-level labour union will guide the representatives elected by the workers to conclude a collective contract with the employer.
+A draft collective contract must be submitted to the employee representatives congress or to all the employees for discussion and adoption.
+A collective contract must be concluded between the trade union representing employees and their employer.
+Where an employer has not established a trade union, the higher-level trade union will guide the representatives elected by the employees to conclude a collective contract with the employer.

 Under the Regulations for Collective Contracts, when conducting a collective negotiation and agreeing on a general or special collective contract, parties must: